bravegrumpy/merther/src/misunderstood/chapters/08_Twisted.md

 George was doubled over in a fit of silent giggles.
 It was almost unnerving seeing the awkward creases of George&rsquo;s perfectly pressed uniform, and the little flecks of ink spilled onto his otherwise pristinely white shirt.

 &ldquo;Haa&mdash;Leon&mdash;Hehehehe&rdquo; George managed to wheeze between giggles, &ldquo;Those two are very married.
-And part of Merlin *has magic*.
+And Merlin *has magic*.
 Do you think they did not *talk* about the little show they put on?&rdquo;

+At that Freya leaned in towards Merlin, lips pursed, about to gently kiss is cheek, but at the last moment, she licked his

 </section>